Video introduction: What is TMD, TMJ, how common is it and why is it associated with headache and migraine?

 Teeth are not designed to be in constant contact.
 They can briefly touch when you swallow or chew but if they are in contact too often it can wear down tooth enamel.
 Enamel is the outer part of the tooth which protects the inner structure.
 The risk of tooth decay increases without the protection of the enamel.

 Prevalence peaks in childhood and reaches its lowest rates in those over 65 years old.
 It is estimated that 8% of the adult population grind or clench their teeth at night. [i] [ii] During the day, 20% of the general population report awareness of clenching their teeth.
 The same study also found that this was more common in females. [iii]

 Symptoms Of Clenching & Grinding (Bruxism)

 It’s easy to understand how the jaw might lead to headache and migraine when you to see how far reaching the jaw muscles stretch.

 - Headaches, earaches, migraine, sinus pain: Headache around the temples or even an earache can be a sign of excessive clenching or grinding especially in the morning.
-In those susceptible, migraine can result from a recent bruxism episode.
+In those with a history of migraine, a bruxism episode can trigger a migraine attack.

 - Stiff neck: Muscles around the jaw from clenching and grinding affect muscles in the surrounding areas including the neck.
 A stiff neck may not be an obvious sign of clenching or grinding but it is one to look out for, especially if other symptoms are present.